hongybun/dynamic_gpu_passthrough/README.md

 ### Install the Looking Glass host on the Windows VM

-Start the Windows VM and download the latest stable Looking Glass Windows host binary: https://looking-glass.io/downloads.
+Start the Windows VM and download the latest stable [Looking Glass Windows host binary](https://looking-glass.io/downloads).
 Install it as administrator and follow the prompts.

 ### Add clean shutdown scripts to prevent errors when restarting or shutting down